 Simply put, your prospect wouldn’t see any reason for buying your product.

-Also, the more you explain about your product, the more your product is perceived as a quality product that has been built by experts.
+Also, the more you explain your product, the more your product is perceived as a quality product that experts have built.

-Knowing your products also helps in clearing any doubts which may cross the mind of the prospect.
+Knowing your products also helps clear any doubts that may cross the prospect’s mind.

-You must know about the strengths and weaknesses of your product along with technical stuff.
+You must know about your product’s strengths and weaknesses and technical stuff.